Date of Award:

 Urban-proximate parks and protected areas provide a unique recreation landscape to individuals living in and near urban centers.
 They have been shown to provide similar recreation experiences to traditionally studied parks and protected areas such as National Parks, National Forests and Wilderness areas.
 This study takes place in a set of four urban-proximate parks in Orange County, California, USA.
 These parks are designated as urban-proximate because they are located within 100 miles of an urban center with 1 million or more people.
 Using norm theory, a well vetted social science theory, this work sought to identify thresholds of acceptability for five social and ecological resource conditions; people at one time, bikes at one time (both a measure of crowding index), informal trail proliferation, recreation preferences for trail width and trail width as recreation impact.
 Using the recreation preference literature, we identified four visitor characteristics that may be influencing normative evaluations; gender, race, recreation activity type and local ecological knowledge.
 These four categories were then tested against the five resource conditions to test their influence on resource condition evaluations.

 Nesbitt, Jordan E., "Normative Evaluations of Resource Conditions: The Influence of Visitor Characteristics and Implications for Recreation Management in Urban-Proximate Parks" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8670.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .